gnormal/gnorm/site/content/templates/data.md

 gocog}}} -->
 ```
 type Schema struct {
 	Name   string  // the converted name of this schema
 	DBName string  // the original name of the schema in the DB
-	Tables []*Table // the list of tables in this schema
+	Tables Tables  // the list of tables in this schema
 	Enums  []*Enum // the list of enums in this schema
 }
     Schema is the information on a single named schema in the database.

 type Table struct {
 	Schema   string  // the converted name of the schema this table is in
 	DBSchema string  // the original name of the schema in the DB
 	Name     string  // the name of the table
 	DBName   string  // the original name of the table in the DB
-	Columns  []*Column // ordered list of columns in this table
+	Columns  Columns // ordered list of columns in this table
 }
     Table contains the definiiton of a database table.

+type Tables []*Table
+    Tables is a list of tables in this schema.

+func (t Tables) DBNames() []string
+func (t Tables) Names() []string

 type Column struct {
 	Name        string      // the converted name of the column